 No Limits Arts Theatre (NLAT) was founded in 2006 by Audrie Austin.
 Inspired by her son who is an artist, Audrie started NLAT with the goal of helping teens and young adults showcase their talents.
 She sought to create a solid foundation for sponsorship and build relationships within the community to host relevant events for youth.

 NLAT began giving back to the community through volunteer work in 2007.
-Seeing a need to support our teachers, the “We Love Our Teachers” school supply drive was initiated in 2011.
+Seeing a need to support our teachers, the “We Love Our Teachers” school supply drive was initiated in 2012.
 We began collecting school/art supplies and donating them to teachers in underserved schools.
 To date, in 2020, we have gifted over $10,000 in supplies and 500 backpacks to teachers.